 Exploring the Transformative Potentials of Meditative Inquiry in Diverse Contexts

 Chapter One My Journey with Meditative Inquiry: Teaching, Learning, and Researching in Law and Dispute Resolution

 Chapter Two Ruminations on Dialogue as a form of Meditative Inquiry

 Chapter Three Exploring the Connections between Africentric Principles and Meditative Inquiry: Understanding Their Significance for Teaching and Learning in Adult Education Contexts

 Chapter Five On the Significance of Meditative Inquiry in Teaching, Learning, and Living: A Dialogue Between Two Teachers

 Chapter Six Mindset and Meditative Inquiry

-Chapter Seven Arts & Letters: Meditative Inquiry as Invitation
+Chapter Seven Arts and Letters: Meditative Inquiry as Invitation

 Chapter Eight Meditative Inquiry and Critical Discourse Analysis: A Hybrid Approach for Doing Educational Research